Skip to main content

 Step One: Adding Acrylic Paint to the Bunny Head

 Begin by applying acrylic paint to the bunny head plaque.
-For my bunny, I chose brown paint.
+I chose brown paint for my bunny.
 I added a bit of water to thin the paint, ensuring it wouldn’t go on too thick.
 When applying the paint, focus on the outer edges and make those areas darker.
 Allow the paint to dry completely.

 Acrylic paint and wooden bunny head plaque